jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     }
     ```

-4. Create a Publisher by calling the "new" function of the "Publisher" struct contained in lib.rs file.
+4. Create a Publisher by calling the `new` function of the `Publisher` struct contained in lib.rs file.

     ```rust
         let mut publisher = notifications::Publisher::new(seed);